The Intellectual Property Review: Canada

 Canada provides statutory protection for patents, trademarks, copyright and industrial designs, and common law protection for trade secrets and against passing off.
 The relative importance of each of these rights depends primarily on the type of protection that is required and the kinds of third-party activities that are of concern.

 Pursuant to the Patent Act,2 an inventor may obtain a patent for any new, useful and non-obvious art, process, machine, manufacture or composition of matter or any new, useful and non-obvious improvement thereof.
 Patents are issued by the Canadian Intellectual Property Office (CIPO) and are presumptively valid for 20 years from the date of filing with, historically, no ability to renew or extend.
-Amendments to the Patent Act that entered into force in September 2017 permit an extension of up to two years for certain pharmaceutical patents in certain circumstances.
+Amendments to the Patent Act that entered into force in September 2017 permit pharmaceutical patent owners to obtain, in certain circumstances, a Certificate of Supplementary Protection (CSP) for an extended protection of up to two years.

 A patentee has the exclusive rights to make, use and sell their patented invention.
 Any act that interferes with these rights constitutes an act of infringement.
 Infringers are liable for any damages to the patentee or any person claiming under the patentee, as well as for potential equitable relief, such as a permanent injunction or disgorgement of profits.